rhenter/django-stuff/README.rst

 Getting It
 ----------

-You can get Django Utils by using pip:
+You can get Django Stuff by using pip:

 .. code:: shell

-    $ pip install django_utils
+    $ pip install django_stuff

 If you want to install it from source, grab the git repository from Gitlab and run setup.py:

 .. code:: shell

-    $ git clone git@github.com:rhenter/django_utils.git
+    $ git clone git@github.com:rhenter/django_stuff.git
-    $ cd django_utils
+    $ cd django_stuff
     $ python setup.py install

 Installing It
 -------------

-To enable `django_utils` in your project you need to add it to `INSTALLED_APPS` in your projects `settings.py` file::
+To enable `django_stuff` in your project you need to add it to `INSTALLED_APPS` in your projects `settings.py` file::

     INSTALLED_APPS = (
         ...
-        'django_utils',
+        'django_stuff',
         ...
     )